ruanyf/openrecord-demos/README.md

 ## Demo09: many-to-one relation

-many-to-one relation is the opposite of one-to-many relation.
+Many-to-one relation is the opposite of one-to-many relation.
 You don't have to change the model, and editing the query is enough.

 ```javascript
 // demo09.js